dffo/sane-multi-pdf/README.md

 * Once you are satisfied with the scanned page, just press enter to move on to the next page.

 Once all the pages have been scanned and converted, they will be concatenated into a pdf and placed in the default directory with the specified name.

-This script is mostly complete but is still a WIP.